ODA's Auctioneer Program issues licenses, gives license examinations, and when necessary, receives and processes complaints against auctioneers.

-- Auctioneer's expertise: Some auctioneers specialize in certain types of auctions.
-Ask the auctioneer if they know the market; the value of the property and how to attract the buyers most interested in the property.
+- Auctioneer's or Auction Firm's expertise: Some auctioneers and auction firms specialize in certain types of auctions.
+Ask if they know the market; the value of the property and how to attract the buyers most interested in the property.
 Ask for their marketing plan.

-- Experience: Auctioneers can conduct anywhere from a few dozen or over 100 auctions in a year.
-Ask the auctioneer how much experience they have and how long they have been in the business; ask if the auctioneer has earned any special designations or honors from any professional organizations or if they are licensed appraisers.
+- Experience: Auctioneers and auction firms can conduct anywhere from a few dozen or over 100 auctions in a year.
+Ask how much experience they have and how long they have been in the business; ask if they have earned any special designations or honors from any professional organizations or if they are licensed appraisers.

 - References: Ask for references from former clients.

-- Licensing: Call the Ohio Department of Agriculture to see if the auctioneer is licensed and in good standing.
+- Licensing: Call the Ohio Department of Agriculture to see if they are licensed and in good standing.

 - Reputation: Talk to former clients and people who attend auctions frequently.
-Find out what they know about the auctioneer.
+Find out what they know about them.

-- Observation: Attend an auction conducted by the auctioneer.
+- Observation: Attend an auction.
 See how the auction is advertised and how the auction is run.